Get 20% OFF your perfect routine. Take our health quiz.

 Magnesium powder

 Take with food to reduce GI upset.
-Be consistent — daily use matters more than timing.
-Powders or well-chelated forms may be gentler.
+Consistent daily use matters more than precise timing.
+Well-chelated forms (glycinate, citrate) are gentler than oxide.

 Frequently asked questions